Indoctrination

-The term is closely linked to socialization; however, in common discourse, indoctrination is often associated with negative connotations, while socialization functions as a generic descriptor conveying no specific value or connotation (some choosing to hear socialization as an inherently positive and necessary contribution to social order, others choosing to hear socialization as primarily an instrument of social oppression).
-Matters of doctrine (and indoctrination) have been contentious and divisive in human society dating back to antiquity.
-The expression attributed to Titus Lucretius Carus in the first century BCE quod ali cibus est aliis fuat acre venenum (what is food to one, is to others bitter poison) remains pertinent.
+Common vectors of indoctrination include the state, educational institutions, religions, the arts, culture, and the media.
+Understood as a process of socialization into "ideal-type" citizens, indoctrination takes place in both democratic and authoritarian systems of government.

 Political context

 In the political context, indoctrination is often analyzed as a tool of class warfare, where institutions of the state are identified as "conspiring" to maintain the status quo.
-Specifically the public educational system, the police, and mental health establishment are a commonly cited modus operandi of public pacification.
+The public educational system, the police, and mental health establishment are commonly cited as means of public pacification.
 In the extreme, an entire state can be implicated.
-George Orwell's book Nineteen Eighty-Four famously singled out explicit, state-mandated propaganda initiatives of totalitarian regimes.
+For example, the Nazi influence in Germany during World War II is an instance of government indoctrination through all forms of public life, including education, politics, and culture.
+Following World War II, democratic nations sought to counteract the Nazi indoctrination in Germany through the process of re-education, mobilizing education as a way to reinstate new ideas of democracy and Western ideals.
+The process of American re-education included initiatives for the denazification of American-occupied Germany that also resulted in the indoctrination of German society with a "collective guilt phenomenon" to take accountability for World War II.
 Opinions differ on whether other forms of government are less doctrinaire, or merely achieve the same ends through less obvious methods.